bliebeskind/AnnotDB/README.md

 AnnotDB
 ===========

-Modules for working with protein annotation databases using sqlite and peewee.
+Modules for working with protein annotation databases using sqlite3.
 Also requires BioPython

 ###TrinityDB

-TrinitDB provides peewee models for a  Trinity assembly and associated annotations.
-There are functions for loading a database, and simple stuff like writing out canonical (longest) transcripts and associated proteins using BioPython's SeqIO methods.
+TrinitDB will upload a  Trinity assembly and associated annotations into a SQLite database.
+There are also functions for simple but helpful stuff like writing out canonical (longest) transcripts and associated proteins using BioPython's SeqIO methods.